rdmtc/node-red-contrib-sun-position/blind_control.md

 - If a **reset** and a new override is set in the same message, any existing override will be reset and the new will be set afterwards.
 In this scenario no existing override **priority** will be considered.
 - An already existing Override can only be changed if the prio of the existing is `0` (default - can always be changed) or the message object has a **priority** set with a value that is equal or greater than the existing override.
 If that is given the **expire**, **priority** or **position** can be changed.
   - if additional **exactPrio** is defined, then the message priority must be __equal__ to the existing priority.
-- There are a special configuration for rules with a condition, with which it can be prevented to allow overrides.
 - an incoming message with `msg.mode`, `msg.payload.mode` or where the `msg.topic` contains `setMode` and the value of `msg.payload` is a valid number, will allow to set the mode of the sun control.
   - a value of `0` will deactivate sun control, `1` will set to maximize sunlight (Winter) and `2` will set to restrict sunlight (Summer).
   - The maximum adjustable mode is influenced by the settings of the node.
 The mode can not be set to restrict sunlight (`2`) if in the settings is setup only maximize sunlight (`1`).